Mid-State Satisfactory Academic Progress Standards for Financial Aid

-Pace: Must complete 67% of all classes ever attempted at Mid-State Technical College.
+- Pace — Must complete 67 percent of all classes ever attempted at Mid-State Technical College.

-- Maximum timeframe: Successfully complete the program before attempting more than 150% of the credits required for graduation.
+- Maximum timeframe — Successfully complete the program before attempting more than 150 percent of the credits required for graduation.
 Example: A program that requires 68 credits for graduation.
-68 credits x 150% = 102.
-Students are not eligible for aid at the point when they cannot mathematically complete their program within the 150% timeframe.
+68 credits x 150 percent = 102.
+Students are not eligible for aid at the point when they cannot mathematically complete their program within the 150-percent timeframe.
 A Financial Aid Career Plan may be an option.

-Financial Aid Warning – If students do not meet the above standards, they will be placed on financial aid warning for one semester to allow them to get back in good standing.
+If students do not meet the above standards, they will be placed on financial aid warning for one semester to allow them to get back in good standing.
 During that warning semester, students are still eligible for financial aid but must meet the standards at the end of the term or face suspension.
-Students on warning are strongly encouraged to utilize the services provided by Mid-State such as the Learning Commons, tutoring, and counseling to help them be successful.
+Students on warning are strongly encouraged to utilize the services provided by Mid-State—such as the LiNK, tutoring, and counseling—to help them be successful.

-Financial Aid Suspension – Students who do not meet the above standards after the warning term, will be suspended from receiving future financial aid.
+Students who do not meet the above standards after the warning term will be suspended from receiving future financial aid.
 If there are extenuating circumstances, students have the right to submit a Petition for Reinstatement for one semester.

 Students who believe their circumstances merit reconsideration may appeal their suspension by submitting a Petition for Reinstatement.
 This form can be found here.
 The petition requires students to explain why they failed to meet the standards and what has changed that will allow them to meet the standards during the next term.